mavlink/mavlink-devguide/en/services/gimbal_v2.md

 #### Standalone Integrated Camera/Gimbal

 In this set-up the integrated camera/gimbal itself can be the gimbal manager.

-Therefore, the gimbal device and the gimbal manager are implemented in the same place and the messages between gimbal manager and gimbal device are not visible outside, or don't need to be implemented at all.
+Therefore, the gimbal device interface is internal (no implementation is required).

 <!-- Mermaid graph:
 graph LR